Dark Energy Phenomenology in a $f(R,\Sigma,T)$ Gravity Framework: $O_m(z)$ Parameterization Approach: Method of parameterization

 The distance modulus measurements of type Ia supernovae (SN Ia) were obtained using the Pantheon plus sample \cite{Scolnic2018}.
 The redshift range $z \in [0.001, 2.26]$ has 1701 light curves representing 1550 SN Ia data points.
-The investigation of the expansion rate heavily relies on SNe Ia.
-Moreover the distance modulus $\mu_{th}(z)$, describing apparent magnitude (m) and absolute magnitude ($M_b$) is read as \\
+The investigation of the expansion rate heavily relies on SNe Ia.\\ The luminosity distance is read as

-where $D_L(z)$ and $\mu_0$ denotes the luminosity distance and the nuisance parameter respectively.
-Since, the absolute magnitude $M_{b}$ has strong correlation with $H_0$, therefore it is considered as a free parameter.\\